Does Nebraska Have an Inheritance Tax?

 What is the inheritance tax rate in Nebraska?

-The rate of tax and applicable exemption amounts depend on the relationship of the beneficiary to the decedent.
+The rate of tax and applicable exemption amounts depend on the relationship of the beneficiary to the Decedent.
 Here are some examples:

-• A child of a decedent will receive a $40,000 exemption; the value of any assets received above $40,000 will be taxed at 1%.
+• A child of a Decedent will receive a $100,000 exemption; the value of any assets received above $100,000 will be taxed at 1%

-• A nonfamilial beneficiary will pay 18% tax above a $10,000 exemption.
+• A non-familial beneficiary will pay 15% tax above a $25,000 exemption

 What expenses can be deducted from inheritance tax in Nebraska?

-On the inheritance tax worksheet, the filing party can also take deductions for things like attorney fees, accountant fees, other administrative expenses, and paid claims and bills of the decedent.
+On the inheritance tax worksheet, the filing party can also take deductions for things like attorney fees, accountant fees, other administrative expenses, and paid claims and bills of the Decedent.
 There are also other applicable deductions that come into play for children, such as an exempt property deduction.

 When is inheritance tax due in Nebraska?

-An inheritance tax must be filed and paid within one year from the date of the decedent’s death to avoid penalties and interest.
-Additionally, a lien is placed on any real estate owned by the decedent until the tax is paid.
+An inheritance tax must be filed and paid within one year from the date of the Decedent’s death to avoid penalties and interest.
+Additionally, a lien is placed on any real estate owned by the Decedent until the tax is paid.

 A qualified attorney can answer your questions regarding inheritance tax, be it in your own estate or one where you are a beneficiary.